scrafter/ubiquiti/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.3.

+## Requirements

+Node version - 8.9 and greater

 ## Development server

+Main package manager is `yarn`
+First run `yarn install`.
-Run `ng serve` for a dev server.
+Run `yarn start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding